Disney World Special Events, Festivals and Parties

 Santa will have individual time with guests to take photos and share their Christmas wishes.

-In 2023, on select evenings, Cinderella Castle will be transformed during Frozen Holiday Surprise, a new Frozen-inspired show, featuring Elsa, Anna, Olaf, Kristoff, and the Snowgies.
+In 2023, on select evenings, Cinderella Castle was transformed during Frozen Holiday Surprise, a new Frozen-inspired show, featuring Elsa, Anna, Olaf, Kristoff, and the Snowgies.

 Each year during the holiday season, Jungle Cruise transforms into the Jingle Cruise.
 As you make your way through attraction queue, check out all the merry décor that’s been mailed to the skippers, or that they’ve created themselves.
 They even add a few holiday jokes to their tours to help everyone get in the spirit.